 - Don’t forget your pets as they can be particularly vulnerable to the heat.
 Make sure they have shade and plenty of cool water and make sure you have a week’s supply of food for them.

-- Carry a bottle of water if you leave the house and wear a hat or take an umbrella and wear sunscreen
+- Carry a bottle of water if you leave the house, wear a hat or take an umbrella and wear sunscreen.

 - Draw blinds and curtains to keep out the heat during the day

-Don't forget about your animals!
-Make sure all animals have access to cool drinking water and shade.
-Keep play and exercise to minimum and don't walk your dogs until after the sun has gone down so they don't burn their paws.
-Small pets like bunnies are also particularly susceptible to heat stress.
-More tips for keeping your pets safe in the heat can be found on the Animal Welfare League website.
+Make sure all pets have access to cool drinking water and shade.
+Keep play and exercise to a minimum.
+Walk your dogs early in the morning or late in the evening when the sun has gone down, so they don't burn their paws.
+Small pets like bunnies are vulnerable to heat stress.
+Learn more about keeping pets cool at the Animal Welfare League.

 The Red Cross in conjunction with the South Australian government, has developed the TeleCross REDi service to support vulnerable members of the community during a heatwave or other extreme weather event.
 This free service provides clients with support phone calls up to three times a day during extreme weather.
 For unanswered calls or if the person is showing signs of distress, an emergency response will be activated.
 TeleCross REDi registrations can be made by phone, by yourself, a care, doctor, family member or friend.